nklb/CentralNetworkScheme/README.md

-# Implementation of the central scheme for networks of scalar conservation laws
+# Implementation of the central schemes for networks of scalar conservation laws
-Code that implements the central scheme of the paper
+Code that implements the schemes of the paper
 > Central schemes for networked scalar conservation laws

 by M. Herty, N. Kolbe, S. Müller